jeremyfirst22/Parameterization/README.txt

                   (ie, USERSCR=/Users/jeremyfirst/tmp)
-        3) GMSPATH => This should be set to the gamess install location (ie, /Users/jeremyfirst/gamess) (ie, GMSPATH=/Users/jeremyfirst/gamess) Make sure that the scratch folders exists, and are empty.
+        3) GMSPATH => This should be set to the gamess install location (ie, /Users/jeremyfirst/gamess) (ie, GMSPATH=/Users/jeremyfirst/gamess) Make sure that the scratch folders exist, and are empty.
         $ cd $HOME      ##Go to home directory.
         $ mkdir tmp     ##Create directory
         $ rm tmp/*      ##Remove anything in the tmp directory.
     Download and install RED-vIII (http://upjv.q4md-forcefieldtools.org/RED/)
+        In the RED-vIII.5..pl script, edit the variable NP (line 7341) to reflect the correct number of CPUs on your machine.
+            (ie, $NP    = "2"   for a 2 CPU machine)
     Edit run_parameter.sh
         1) redDir => This needs to be set to the RED-III tools folder.
+           This is line #2.
                  (ie, redDir=/Users/jeremyfirst/RED-II.52-Tools-Files)
     Download and install AmberTools15 (http://ambermd.org/AmberTools15-get.html).
 This will take some time.
         Be sure to add these executables to your path.